Kaukab Stewart: Political career

 Stewart joined the Scottish National Party in 1994.
 "For me it is all about the fact that I was always a supporter of equal rights and self-determination," she explained.
 "I always wanted control over my own affairs and it was a natural progression to put that into a Scotland context.
 To be able to do what you want to do, when you want to do it and how you want to do it is very important to me."

 She stood unsuccessfully as a SNP candidate in the first Scottish Parliament election since devolution, against Donald Dewar for Glasgow Anniesland at the 1999 Scottish Parliament election.
 Eleven years later, she stood unsuccessfully against former Chancellor of the Exchequer Alistair Darling at the 2010 general election.
 Speaking about these experiences in September 2020, Stewart said: "In these elections I knew my chances of being elected were close to zero but it was that dream of a better nation which inspired me to carry on...
 It's thanks to the hard work of the activists I worked with then that we are where we are today."

 On 6 November 2020, Stewart was selected as the SNP candidate in Glasgow Kelvin for the 2021 Scottish Parliament election.
 At the election, she was elected as Kelvin's Member of the Scottish Parliament (MSP) with a majority of 5,458 votes.
 Her election was noted in the UK press and abroad, such as The Japan Times and Le Parisien.

 Stewart was appointed in June 2021 as deputy convenor of the Holyrood education committee which scrutinises Scottish education policy and its lead bodies.

-She was interviewed for Channel 4 blog The Political Slot on her party's vision for equality in Scotland.
+In the same year she was interviewed for Channel 4 The Political Slot on her party's vision for equality in Scotland.

+In January 2023, she was one of a number of Scottish politicians who drew media attention and criticism after being photographed smiling in front of a sign reading 'Decapitate TERFs' and a drawing of a guillotine at a Glasgow rally.
+She subsequently claimed that she had not seen the sign in question and commented that "Violent hate speech is totally unacceptable and has absolutely no place in our public discourse."
+This explanation met with some ridicule, including from the author J.K.
+Rowling, who commented, "I too beam with delight when having my photograph taken with things of which I am entirely unaware".
+The sign was reported to Police Scotland.
+Fellow MSP Murdo Fraser described the sign as "clearly a hate crime and a public order offence".

+Stewart was appointed Minister for Culture, Europe and International Development in the first Yousaf government following a reshuffle in February 2024.
+She was later appointed Minister for Equalities in the Swinney government.